saanvijay/tunekit/README.md

   {
     "instruction": "What is the capital of France?", "response": "The capital of France is Paris."
+  },
+  {
+    "instruction": "Explain machine learning in one sentence.", "response": "Machine learning is a method of teaching computers to learn patterns from data."
   }
 ]
 ```

-You can edit this file directly or manage all data through the UI.
+A minimum of 2 examples is required.
+You can upload your own file via the UI.